walmartlabs/lacinia/docs/tutorial/testing-1.rst

 Similar commands exist for whichever editor you are using.
-Being able to load code and run tests in a fraction of a second is incredibly liberating if you are used to a more typical grind of starting a new process just to run tests [#twitter]_ .
+Being able to load code and run tests in a fraction of a second is incredibly liberating if you are used to a more typical grind of starting a new process every time you want to run some tests [#twitter]_ .

 Database Issues
 ---------------